JonTDean/Lesson10-Is-Horrible/README.md

 1. Everytime I read this lesson I question my existence.

+2. It's just bad bro.
+The person who wrote this genuinely didn't care about the lessons.
+Almost as if you stole this from the internet, hmmmm.

-2. Any text that looks like `this` is a comment from myself.
+`Disclaimer`: Any text that looks like `this` is a comment from myself.

 -------